tomjoht/tomjoht.github.io/_posts/2018/5/2018-05-11-stoplight-and-api-doc-tools.md

 categories:
 - api-docs
 keywords: stoplight, api documentation, openapi spec
-summary: "<a href='https://stoplight.io?utm_source=idratherbewriting'>Stoplight</a> provides a platform with visual modeling tools to create an OpenAPI document for your API -- without requiring you to know the OpenAPI spec details or code the spec line by line.
+description: "<a href='https://stoplight.io?utm_source=idratherbewriting'>Stoplight</a> provides a platform with visual modeling tools to create an OpenAPI document for your API -- without requiring you to know the OpenAPI spec details or code the spec line by line.
 This API specification document can act as a single source of truth that empowers the whole API lifecycle, from UX prototyping to testing, development, documentation, sales, and more."
 bitlink: http://bit.ly/stoplightopenapitools
 ---